imvickykumar999/Fyers-Trading-Bot/README.md

 - **Per Minute**: 200 requests
 - **Per Day**: 10,000 requests

-To avoid hitting the rate limits while updating the plot as frequently as possible, we need to find a balance.

 ### Calculation:
 1. **Per Second**: The maximum is 10 requests per second.
 If we set `interval=1000` (1 second), we would be making 1 request per second, which is safe.